Frequently Asked Questions (FAQs)¶

 What are the different methods of API authorization supported by WSO2 Choreo Connect?¶

-Scope validation, subscription validation and custom claims mapping.
+Scope validation, subscription validation, custom claims mapping and Open Policy Agent (OPA) validation.
 Refer to API Authorization for more information.

 Why am I getting Cross-Origin Resource Sharing (CORS) errors?¶